vishesh1470/MSO_E5_Dev/README.md

 1. Fork the MSO_E5_Dev_AutoRenew repository to your GitHub account.
 2. Register a new application in Azure Active Directory.
     - Select any organization directory, select "Web" for the redirect URL, and enter "**[http://localhost:53682/](http://localhost:53682/)**" for the redirect URL.
-    - Save the Application ID and Secret.
+    - Save the Application ID
+    - Create a new Secret with max validity.
 3. Set application permissions.
     - Select the following permissions: **`files.read.all`**, **`files.readwrite.all`**, **`sites.read.all`**, **`sites.readwrite.all`**, **`user.read.all`**, **`user.readwrite.all`**, **`directory.read.all`**, **`directory.readwrite.all`**, **`mail.read`**, **`mail.readwrite`**, **`mailboxsetting.read`**, and **`mailboxsetting.readwrite`**.
     - Grant permission for all 13 selected permissions.